The views expressed by the host on this program still documented to be almost always right 99.7% of the time.

 Well, looky here, the White House has finally reacted.

-And they finally responded to the uh collapse of the Yemeni government, I guess, after Obama did the YouTube interviews.
+And they finally responded to the collapse of the Yemeni government, I guess, after Obama did the YouTube interviews.

 I don't know what they've said about it, but they have replied.

-Bob, the I know you're still out there.
+Bob, I know you're still out there.

-Tiger Woods was allowed to stay in that master's tournament due to a rules change two years prior that states that a player instead of being disqualified for signing an incorrect scorecard can be assessed penalty strokes if the violation that takes place is not clear at the time.
+Tiger Woods was allowed to stay in that master's tournament due to a rules change two years prior that states that a player, instead of being disqualified for signing an incorrect scorecard, can be assessed penalty strokes if the violation that takes place is not clear at the time.

-So there's it's not an automatic disqualification if you sign an incorrect scorecard if the reason it's incorrect is because you committed a rules violation that nobody was sure was committed.
+So it's not an automatic disqualification if you sign an incorrect scorecard if the reason it's incorrect is because you committed a rules violation that nobody was sure was committed at the time it took place.

-The National Football League has issued a statement on deflate gate.
+The National Football League has issued a statement on DeflateGate.

-And as usual, ladies and gentlemen, uh, they're nowhere near announcing anything, which is exactly what my instincts were.
+And as usual, ladies and gentlemen, they're nowhere near announcing anything, which is exactly what my instincts were.

 Our orifice has been conducting an investigation as to whether the footballs used in last Sunday's AFC championship game complied with the rules.

-But prior to the game, game officials inspect the footballs to be used by each team and it confirmed that the standard is satisfied, which was done before last Sunday's game.
+Prior to the game, game officials inspect the footballs to be used by each team and it confirmed that the standard is satisfied, which was done before last Sunday's game.

 That means that the deflating occurred after the officials relinquished control of the balls a couple hours before the game.